-During the community consultation, it was highlighted that the sea wall is too low in some areas of the Park resulting in inundation of River water across the Park during very high tides.
+During the community consultation, the community raised sea level rise concerns and it was highlighted that the sea wall is too low in some areas of the Park resulting in inundation of River water across the Park during very high tides.
 This inundation kills the grass and creates a safety hazard to Park users during these high tides, as shown in Photograph 5.7(a).